Best late-night desserts places in Singapore

 Opening hours: Mon-Fri 11am to 12am, Sat-Sun 9am to 12am

-Burnt Cones is not a halal-certified eatery, but their food contains no pork, lard, or alcohol.
+Burnt Cones is not a halal-certified eatery but uses no pork or lard.

 7. Wan Wan Thai Cafe

 Centrally located in Bencoolen, Wan Wan Thai Cafe serves up a wide variety of bingsu flavours and waffles to satisfy your supper cravings.
-Their Thai Milk Tea Bingsu ($10.90++) features Thai milk-tea flavoured shaved ice, topped with a scoop of Thai milk tea ice cream, and sprinkled with cookie crumbs.
-You can also try their chunky Kaya Toast ($8.90++) if you’re in the mood for something sweet.
+Their Milk Tea Bingsu ($10.90++) features Thai milk tea flavoured shaved ice, topped with a scoop of Thai milk tea ice cream, and sprinkled with cookie crumbs.
+You can also try their chunky Kaya Toast ($10.90++) if you’re in the mood for something sweet.

 Check out our Wan Wan Thai Cafe review!